-When reviewing first through sixth-grade class sizes, 170 or 32% of the class size variances reported exceeding the target by fewer than five pupils.
-In districts that chose to implement the regular plan, 147 classes exceeded the target ratio by more than five pupils, and the largest class size ratio reported was in kindergarten at 47 pupils to 1 licensed teacher, this school was in Clark County School District.
-In districts that chose to implement the alternative ratio, 23 classes exceeded the target ratio by more than five pupils, and the largest class size ratio reported was 37 at the sixth-grade level in Douglas County School District.
+When reviewing first through sixth-grade class sizes, 166 or 33% of the class size variances reported exceeding the target by more than five pupils.
+In districts that chose to implement the regular plan, 158 classes exceeded the target ratio by more than five pupils, and the largest class size ratio reported was in third grade at 39 pupils to 1 licensed teacher, in Clark County School District.
+In districts that chose to implement the alternative ratio, 8 classes exceeded the target ratio by more than five pupils, and the largest class size ratio reported was 37 at the sixth-grade level in Douglas County School District.

 When reviewing class size ratio variances, nine school districts have variances in 1- and 2-star schools based on the most recent Nevada Educator Performance Framework (NEPF) ratings published in September of 2019.
-Due to COVID, star ratings were delayed, the 2019-star ratings were used as a proxy.
-Of the 167 1- and 2-star elementary schools included in the quarterly report, 135 of the schools have variances with a total of 190-grade level variances.
-Kindergarten accounts for 124 of the variances, with first and second grade each accounting for 13 and 19 of the variances, respectively.
-Finally, third grade accounts for 26 of the variances, and fourth through sixth making up the remaining 8 variances.
+Due to COVID-19, star ratings were delayed and the 2019-star ratings were used as a proxy.
+Of the 168 1- and 2-star elementary schools included in the quarterly report, 139 of the schools have variances with a total of 261 grade level variances.
+Kindergarten accounts for 121 of the variances, with first, second, and third grade each accounting for 45, 46, and 44 of the variances, respectively.
+Finally, fourth through sixth grades make up the remaining 8 variances.